hellomikelo/blog/_posts/2018-06-17-git-jekyll-github-pages.md

 	The prompt will show you a server address, (e.g. http://127.0.0.1:4444) that you can then open with in a browser to see a preview of your blog.

-* Sometimes if you mess with the `_config.yml` file that contains Jekyll's configuration parameteres, you may introduce errors that will prevent Github from updating any changes.
+* Sometimes if you mess with the `_config.yml` file that contains Jekyll's configuration parameters, you may introduce errors that will prevent Github from updating any changes.
 YAML files are very sensitive to formatting, so sometimes even missing a white space can ruin things.
 To check for errors, you can use the <a href="https://codebeautify.org/yaml-validator" target="_blank">YAML validator</a> from Code Beautify.